-These attacks can be identified by the user but, the main concern here is the user could be identified after a certain period of time or finishing the attack.
-The most common type of Active attacks is ransom-ware, malware and Ddos.
-Now let us have a brief look on how these attacks are further classified which in turn affects the organization.
-What type of organizations gets more prone to cyber-attacks.
+In these types of attack, the user could be identified after a certain period of time or when finishing the attack.
+The most common such attacks are ransom-ware, malware and DDoS.
+Let us understand how these attacks are further classified and the impact on the victims.

 Product based attacks

-So before digging into the types of attacks let us dive into our virtual world.
+Before digging into the types of attacks, let us dive into the virtual world.
 We have two organizations doing business with the same motto where one is an established company and the other is just a start up.

 X usually has more no of Internet service provider and data centers.
 They also have to perform periodic audits not only to their products but also to their data centers.
-Comparing Y with X they are a small team with small no of units and if any breach occurs, Y can detect quick than X. Here X plays a major role as it contain more no of devices, they should be organized in an proper manner for example if X has 100 routers and 5 data centers, at least three person will be required to maintain all these and they should have been assigned with equal responsibilities to all the infrastructure related services.
+On the other hand, Y is a small team with less number of units and if any breach occurs, Y can detect quickly than in the case of X. Here X plays a major role as it has more number of devices, they should be organized in an proper manner for example if X has 100 routers and 5 data centers, at least three person will be required to maintain all these and they should have been assigned with equal responsibilities to all the infrastructure related services.

 Click here to know more about Infrastructure security testing